wagnerjfr/mysql-master-slaves-replication-docker/README.md

-# MySQL Replication with Docker MySQL Images
+# Replication with Docker MySQL Images
 Setting up MySQL Replication M->S1 and M->S2 with Docker MySQL images

 #### Replication enables data from one MySQL database server (the master) to be copied to one or more MySQL database servers (the slaves).